 You can now start your Will from the comfort of your own home, using our new online tool.
 Find out more and get started here.

 Can I come into the office for an appointment?

-We only offering appointments in our offices if it is absolutely necessary.
-We have a policy in place to ensure we are taking all the necessary precautions to keep you and our staff safe.
+Our offices are open as usual, and we are offering face-to-face appointments.
+We continue to have a policy in place to ensure we are taking all the necessary precautions to keep you and our staff safe.